Decomposable Fourier Multipliers and an Operator-Algebraic Characterization of Amenability: Projections on the space of completely bounded Fourier multipliers

-In this section we will show \eqref{MxyT} and \eqref{symbol-phixyT}.
-Unfortunately, we warn the reader that this part is unfortunately technically involved but the idea is quite simple.
-We reduce the computation to the level $p=2$ where we can use Parseval's identity.
+In this section, we establish \eqref{MxyT} and \eqref{symbol-phixyT}.
+We caution the reader that while this part is technically involved, the underlying idea is quite simple.
+Specifically, we reduce the computation to the case $p = 2$, where Parseval's identity can be applied.

 Let $G$ be a unimodular locally compact group.
-We denote by $\tr_G$ and $\tau_G$ the canonical traces $\tr_G$ of the von Neumann algebras $\B(\L^2(G))$ and $\VN(G)$.
-Suppose that $G$ and fix an orthonormal basis $(e_i)$ of the Hilbert space $\L^2(G)$ such that each function $e_i$ is continuous with compact support\footnote{\thefootnote.
-To see that such an orthonormal basis exists, consider a sequence of continuous functions with compact support which is dense in $\L^2(G)$ and apply the Gram Schmidt procedure to it.}.
-Note that by \cite[page 40]{BLM} we have a canonical identification $\B(\L^2(G)) \otvn \VN(G)=\M_\infty(\VN(G))$.
-That means that an element $X$ belonging to the von Neumann tensor product $\B(\L^2(G)) \otvn \VN(G)$ identifies to a matrix $[x_{ij}]$ with entries in $\VN(G)$.
+We denote by $\tr_G$ and $\tau_G$ the canonical traces $\tr_G$ of the von Neumann algebras $\cal{B}(\L^2(G))$ and $\VN(G)$.
+Suppose that $G$ is second-countable and fix an orthonormal basis $(e_i)$ of the Hilbert space $\L^2(G)$ such that each function $e_i$ is continuous with compact support\footnote{\thefootnote.
+To demonstrate the existence of such an orthonormal basis, consider a sequence of continuous functions with compact support that is dense in $\L^2(G)$, and apply the Gram-Schmidt procedure.}.
+Note that by \cite[p.~40]{BlM04} we have a canonical identification $\cal{B}(\L^2(G)) \otvn \VN(G)=\M_\infty(\VN(G))$.
+That means that an element $X$ belonging to the von Neumann tensor product $\cal{B}(\L^2(G)) \otvn \VN(G)$ identifies to a matrix $[x_{ij}]$ with entries in the von Neumann algebra $\VN(G)$.
 For any $h \in \L^2(G)$ and any integer $k$, note that in $\L^2(G)$

-If $1 \leq p <\infty$, we have by \cite{Pis5} a similar isometry $\L^p(\B(\L^2(G)) \otvn \VN(G))=S^p_G(\L^p(\VN(G)))$.
-Moreover, if $X$ belongs to the intersection $\L^1(\B(\L^2(G)) \otvn \VN(G)) \cap \big[\B(\L^2(G)) \otvn \VN(G)\big]$ we have $x_{kk} \in \L^1(\VN(G)) \cap \VN(G)$ for any integer $k$ and
+If $1 \leq p <\infty$, we have by \cite{Pis98} a similar isometry $\L^p(\cal{B}(\L^2(G)) \otvn \VN(G))=S^p_G(\L^p(\VN(G)))$.
+Moreover, if $X$ belongs to the intersection $\L^1(\cal{B}(\L^2(G)) \otvn \VN(G)) \cap \big[\cal{B}(\L^2(G)) \otvn \VN(G)\big]$ we have $x_{kk} \in \L^1(\VN(G)) \cap \VN(G)$ for any integer $k$ and